 - 92% of the Indonesian respondents we surveyed shared that the pandemic has changed their understanding of consumer conversations.
 This is a positive indication that the majority of businesses in Indonesia are aware of the developments in consumer conversation trends, and would take the necessary steps to react to these changes accordingly.

 - Social media is the top channel in Indonesia where brands interact with customers, followed by forums and blogs.
 While these 3 are the top channels that Indonesian businesses need to monitor and pay attention to, it’s worth noting that there are various other channels where consumers interact with brands, and it’s best for businesses to maintain a unified view across all platforms and channels.

 - When asked the main difficulty faced in tracking these consumer conversations, insufficient data was the biggest factor that the Indonesian respondents cited.
 This shows that Indonesian businesses would benefit from a robust system in place to gather and streamline data from their consumer conversations.

 While the top consumer trends will continually evolve as time passes, one thing does not change - that businesses need to constantly adapt and strengthen their customer connections.
 To do so, businesses that wish to engage the consumers in Indonesia need to stay on top of the latest trends in the country and leverage these trends in their business strategy.

 With a robust system in place to gather and interpret conversational data, businesses will not only be aware of the latest consumer trends, but can then leverage the data to derive insights on potential marketing opportunities and risks.
 They can then plan the best communication and marketing strategy and ultimately drive conversational intelligence and achieve success in their efforts to create a strong business presence in Indonesia.

-For more information on the consumer conversation trends today, as well as key examples and takeaways for brands, download the Talkwalker State of Conversation 2021 report.
+For more information on the consumer conversation trends today, as well as key examples and takeaways for brands, download the Talkwalker Consumer Conversations in Asia Pacific 2021 report.